 - Mfg Order: When you manufacture goods and store as finished goods, choose Mfg as Order Type.
 If you don’t hold finished goods inventory, please do not use Mfg order type.

-- Can handle discounts at the product level
+Can handle discounts at unit level.

 You can instantly view overall current inventory levels (Products available, Quantity and also number products to be re-ordered).